Facet-GM/backup-2/Cool Ideas & Other Questions to Answer.md

 ## Crafting

 Does anyone plan to use it?
+Probably an unpopular opinion, I believe that this should be done only during downtime.
+I will consider some mundane adventuring